-The InterAmerican Campus of Miami Dade College offers courses leading to an Associate in Science (A.S.) degree and two certificate options in Translation and Interpretation Studies in the language combinations Spanish/English and Haitian-Creole/English.
+The InterAmerican Campus of Miami Dade College offers courses leading to an Associate in Science (A.S.) degree and two certificate options in Translation and Interpretation Studies in Spanish/English.

-This program is designed to prepare Spanish/English or Haitian-Creole/English bilinguals for an exciting career in translation and/or interpretation (please note that all entrants will be tested to ensure adequate command of the languages).
+This program is designed to prepare Spanish/English bilinguals for an exciting career in translation and/or interpretation (please note that all entrants will be tested to ensure adequate command of both languages).

-The Translation-Interpretation Studies A.S. degree in Spanish and Haitian-Creole is unique in the nation and offers bilinguals the opportunity to be trained in this high-paying field which is in great demand in the South Florida area.
-Government agencies, multinational corporations, the courts, hospitals, and the news and entertainment media are in need of qualified workers with these skills.
+The Translation-Interpretation Studies A.S. degree in Spanish offers bilinguals the opportunity to be trained in this high-paying field which is in great demand in the South Florida area, and globally.
+Government agencies, multinational corporations, the courts, hospitals, and the media are in need of qualified professionals with these skills.

 What Do Translators Do?

-- Read and rewrite materials in a specified language or languages following established rules pertaining to actual word meaning, sentence structure, grammar, punctuation, etc.
+- They read and rewrite materials in a specified language or languages following established rules pertaining to actual word meaning, sentence structure, grammar, punctuation, etc

-- Often specialize in particular fields such as the media, law, finance, medicine, etc.
+- They often specialize in particular fields such as the media, law, finance, medicine, localization, transcreation, etc

 What Do Interpreters Do?

-- Interpret (orally translate) passages from a source language into a target language
+- They interpret (orally translate) statements from a source language into a target language

-- Provide consecutive or simultaneous interpretation.
+- They provide sight translation, as well as consecutive or simultaneous interpretation.
+In sight translation, interpreters read a text written in one language and interpret it in the other language.
 In consecutive interpretation, the interpreter listens to complete statements in the source language and orally translates in the target language.
-In simultaneous interpretation, the interpreter renders oral translation as it is being spoken, usually hearing material over an electronic audio system and broadcasting the translation to listeners.
+In simultaneous interpretation, the interpreter renders oral translation as it is being spoken, usually hearing material over an electronic audio system and broadcasting the translation to listeners

 What You Will Learn

-Besides learning how to work in all modes of interpretation, the Interpretation Studies Program focuses on developing listening, memory and sight translation skills as well as note taking techniques, public speaking, and glossary compiling.
+Besides learning how to work in all modes of interpretation, the Translation and Interpretation Studies program focuses on developing listening, memory and sight translation skills as well as note taking techniques, public speaking, and glossary compiling.

-Types of exercises taught in the Translation Studies Program include text analysis, terminology file development, documentation gathering, and translating into and from the target language.
-Text revision, editing, and proofreading are also practiced.
+Types of exercises taught in the Translation and Interpretation Studies program include text analysis, terminology file development, documentation gathering, and translating into and from the target language.
+Text revision, editing, and proofreading are also practiced

 Get a jump start on a great career today!